Russia's war on Ukraine latest: Allies pledge modern tanks to Ukraine | Law-Order

 Russia's war on Ukraine latest: Allies pledge modern tanks to Ukraine

-* The United Nations cultural agency UNESCO designated the historic centre of Odesa, on Ukraine's Black Sea coast, a World Heritage in Danger site. * Zelenskiy urged a senior U.N. official to help find a way to resolve what Ukrainian authorities decry as a serious consequence of 11 months of war - the deportation to Russia of thousands of adults and children.
+* Russia reacted with fury to Germany's decision to approve delivery of the Leopard 2 tanks, saying Berlin was abandoning its "historical responsibility to Russia" arising from Nazi crimes in World War Two.
+FIGHTING * Ukrainian forces destroyed 24 drones, including 15 over Kyiv, that Russia launched in overnight attacks, the military said on Thursday, adding there was major danger of more Russian air raids.

-The United States and Germany announced plans to send Ukraine dozens of modern tanks, hailed by Kyiv as a potential turning point in its battle to repel Russia's invasion but denounced by Moscow as an "extremely dangerous" step.
+The United States and Germany have announced plans to arm Ukraine with modern battle tanks in its fight against Russia, which denounced the decisions as an "extremely dangerous" step.
 WEAPONRY

 * The key to providing tanks was speed and sufficient numbers, President Zelenskiy said; he's also spoken to NATO and called for supplies of long-range missiles and aircraft to add to the commitment of tanks by the United States and Germany. * Germany's decision paves the way for other countries such as Poland, Spain, Finland, the Netherlands and Norway to supply some of their Leopard tanks to Ukraine, going some way towards delivering the hundreds of tanks that Ukraine says it needs.